Our leadership sets exacting standards for our employees, informed by a guiding principle of sound corporate governance.

 Tina Lai was appointed as chief human resources officer in July 2018.
 Ms. Lai also currently serves as chief human resources officer of Atlas Corp.
 This position provides leadership to all functions relating to human capital, including talent acquisition, communications, training & development, and total performance rewards.
 Prior to joining Seaspan, Ms. Lai spent five years at Metrie, the largest supplier and manufacturer of solid wood and composite molding in North America.
 As vice president, human resources, she was part of the senior leadership team there, playing a key role in building out the human resources function, which focused on bringing talent to the forefront of the company’s business strategy.
 Ms. Lai has 20 years of experience as a results-oriented human resources professional within a number of industries, serving in leadership positions with broad oversight responsibilities, including sales and customer service, channel marketing, corporate communications, culture transformation, and organizational effectiveness.
 Ms. Lai is a chartered professional in human resources, and holds a Bachelor of Arts from the University of British Columbia and is a graduate of the Human Resources Management program at the British Columbia Institute of Technology.

-Torsten Holst Pedersen was appointed as executive vice president, ship management in November 2018.
+Torsten Holst Pedersen was appointed as chief operating officer in June 2020, and served as executive vice president, ship management from November 2018 to May 2020.
 Mr. Pedersen has over 20 years of experience in shipping, logistics and infrastructure, during which he held senior leadership roles and board positions across Europe, Asia, Middle East and Africa.
 He started his career with the Maersk Group in 1996 and worked in several of the group’s business entities, holding C-level positions in Finance and HR.
 In 2016, Mr. Pedersen joined Inchcape Shipping Service as regional CEO for Middle East, Africa and South Asia.
-He then worked as head of Operations for V Group, leading the transformation of the global operations organization of more than 45,000 employees.
+He then worked as head of operations for V Group, leading the transformation of the global operations organization of more than 45,000 employees.
 Prior to joining Seaspan, Mr. Pedersen worked as a strategy consultant, assisting companies with strategy execution and M&A due diligence in the Middle East and South Asia.
 He holds a Master of Economics from Aalborg University, Denmark, and a Master of International Economics (with Distinction) from University of Essex, U.K. These have been complemented by executive programs at Wharton and London Business School.